The King of Fighters '98

-The King of Fighters '98: The Slugfest, known in Japan as The King of Fighters '98: Dream Match Never Ends (KOF '98), is a fighting game released by SNK for the Neo Geo arcade and home consoles in 1998.
-It is the fifth game in The King of Fighters series.
-It was advertised by SNK as a "special edition" of the series, as it featured most of the characters who appeared in the previous games (from KOF '94 to '97).
+The King of Fighters '98 (KOF '98), subtitled Dream Match Never Ends in Japan or The Slugfest elsewhere, is a 1998 fighting game developed and published by SNK for the Neo Geo systems.
+It is the fifth game in The King of Fighters series and was advertised by SNK as a "special edition" of the series, as it features most of the characters who appeared in the previous games from KOF '94 to '97.
+The game provides no storyline in contrast to the previous games and instead is labelled as a "dream match" like its subtitle, where the player selects a team composed of three characters to participate in The King of Fighters tournament until reaching the boss Rugal Bernstein, even though the character dies in The King of Fighters '95.
+Two fighting styles can be selected to fight and several characters have alternate versions to select with their classic moves from previous games.